collapsed-stacks/startups/questions/9645/what-are-some-freely-available-resources-for-different-kinds-of-startup-business.md

 - tagged: `business-plan`
 - score: 1

-<p>I am looking for a list of freely available list of startup business plans on the internet.</p>
+I am looking for a list of freely available list of startup business plans on the internet.

 ## Answer 9650